amamory-verification/uvm-basics/noc-router/vips/hermes_pkg/docs/readme.md

 ![cycles2flit](master_cycles2flit.png)

-And in the slave port we see low credit most of the time, delay the packet transmission.
+And in the slave port we see low credit most of the time, delaying the packet transmission.

 ![low credit](slave_low_credit.png)

 ### hermes_monitor

-The monitor is always on, and has not distinc atribute or configuration other than the usual interface configuration.
+The monitor is always on, and has no distinct attribute or configuration other than the usual interface configuration.

 ### hermes_base_driver

-The the agent has a hermes_base_driver attribute.
-During build_pase, where the *mode* parameter is read, this driver is either converted to a *hermes_master_driver* or *hermes_slave_driver*.
+The agent has a hermes_base_driver attribute.
+During *build_phase*, where the *mode* parameter is read, this driver is either converted to a *hermes_master_driver* or *hermes_slave_driver*.

 ### hermes_master_driver

-It receives a transaction and send it to the router via a master port.
+It receives a transaction and sends it to the DUT via a master port.
 Its behaviour is affected by the *cycle2send*, *cycle2flit*, and *enable* agent parameters.

 ### hermes_slave_driver